Top Rated California Workers' Compensation attorneys in just one call

 The room where the deposition will take place may be intimidating.
 Although there won’t be a judge present, there will still be significant pressure as you are under oath, and everything is recorded for the record.

 Prior to answering any questions, there must be a complete understanding of the inquiry.
-If there is any confusion, requesting the defense to rephrase or provide clarification is recommended.
+If there is any confusion, requesting counsel to rephrase or provide clarification is recommended.

 The key to effectively addressing the attorney’s questions is by providing truthful responses.
 It is important to communicate clearly and concisely during this time.